mrkkrp/slug/README.md

 ## Quick start

-The package provides the data type `Slug` that is an instance of various type classes, so it can be used with Persistent or as part of a route.
+The package provides the data type `Slug` that is an instance of various type classes, so it can be used with Persistent or as a part of a route.
 It also works with the `aeson` package.

 The slugs are completely type-safe.
 When you have a `Slug`, you can be sure